Emerson, Lake & Palmer (album)

 Emerson, Lake & Palmer is the debut studio album by English progressive rock band Emerson, Lake & Palmer.
-It was released in the United Kingdom by Island Records in November 1970, and in the United States by Cotillion Records in January 1971.
+It was released in the United Kingdom by Island Records on 20 November 1970, and in the United States by Cotillion Records in January 1971.
 After the group formed in the spring of 1970, they entered rehearsals and prepared material for an album which became a mix of original songs and rock arrangements of classical music.
 The album was recorded at Advision Studios in July 1970, when the band had yet to perform live.
 Lead vocalist and bassist/guitarist Greg Lake produced it.

 Upon release, the album went to No. 4 in the UK and No. 18 in the US.
 Lake's song "Lucky Man" was released as a single in 1970 and helped the group achieve radio airplay; it peaked at No. 48 in the US.
 After a warm-up gig in Plymouth, the band performed songs from the album at their next, a spot at the 1970 Isle of Wight Festival which propelled them to widespread fame.
 In 2012, Steven Wilson prepared a special edition that features a new stereo and 5.1 surround sound mixes, plus bonus material.

 Songs

 Side one

 "The Barbarian" is an arrangement of Béla Bartók's 1911 piano piece Allegro Barbaro, but original early pressings of the album credit the track to the group.
 Bartók's widow contacted the band shortly after the album's release to request that the credit be corrected.

-"Take a Pebble" was penned by Lake, with the primary sections being a jazz keyboard arrangement by Emerson, and the middle section being a folk guitar work by Lake with water-like percussion effects from Palmer, plus bits of clapping and whistling.
+"Take a Pebble" was written by Lake, with the primary sections being a jazz keyboard arrangement by Emerson, and the middle section being a folk guitar work by Lake with water-like percussion effects from Palmer, plus bits of clapping and whistling.

 "Knife-Edge" is based on the first movement of Leoš Janáček's orchestral piece Sinfonietta (1926), with an instrumental middle section that includes an extended quotation from the Allemande of Johann Sebastian Bach's first French Suite No. 1 in D minor, BWV 812, but played on an organ rather than a clavichord or piano.
 Lake provided the lyrics, with assistance from Richard Fraser, a member of the group's road crew.